Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 Causes of Experience Gains
 ..........................

 The convention here is that experience can only increase over time, except some very rare story events.

+Generally speaking, experience is here to reward good roleplay by the player, by increasing the abilities of his character.

 Following actions results in an experience increase:

+ #. increasing skills
  #. fulfilling quests
  #. slaughtering monsters
  #. finding rare objects